 MCC is at the forefront of evidenced-informed program design and holds itself to a high standard for grounding its logic models in the best available data.
 3ie has partnered with MCC to contribute to their evidence-informed approach while at the same time furthering our core mission of providing reliable, relevant evidence to policymakers.
 Leveraging our extensive repositories of rigorous research, we are bringing this evidence – as well as the thought leadership of relevant experts from our extensive network of academics and practitioner-researchers – to bear as an aid to MCC investment decisions.

-3ie will be supporting five MCC teams through three different activities.
+3ie is supporting four MCC teams through three different activities.

 ‘Just-in-Time Support’ for policy and institutional reform

-To support MCC teams and their country partners, 3ie is developing and testing a ’Just-in-Time Support’ model where some of our experts are providing tailored support to the MCC Tunisia country team.
-The model includes support to the Tunisia country economists to develop their cost-benefit analysis models to inform policy and institutional reforms aimed at improving business climate in the country.
+To support MCC teams and their country partners, 3ie developed and tested a ’Just-in-Time Support’ model where our experts are providing tailored support to the MCC Tunisia country team.
+The model includes support to the Tunisia country economists to develop their cost-benefit analysis models to inform policy and institutional reforms aimed at improving the business climate in the country.

 Rapid evidence assessments in Burkina Faso and Timor-Leste

-3ie is working with country teams in Burkina Faso and Timor-Leste to conduct rapid evidence assessments on proposed infrastructure interventions.
+3ie worked with country teams in Burkina Faso and Timor-Leste to conduct rapid evidence assessments on proposed infrastructure interventions.

-The Burkina Faso country team is designing a randomized controlled trial to understand what interventions work best to increase electricity grid connections in two urban cities in Burkina Faso.
-3ie is conducting a rapid evidence assessment on demand-side interventions that aim to increase the affordability and to reduce the administrative burden of accessing electricity for households.
-This assessment will be used to refine the country team’s design of the RCT.
+The Burkina Faso country team was designing a randomized controlled trial to understand what interventions work best to increase electricity grid connections in two urban cities in Burkina Faso.
+3ie conducted a rapid evidence assessment on demand-side interventions that aim to increase affordability and reduce the administrative burden of accessing electricity for households.
+This assessment was used to refine the country team’s design of the RCT.

-The Timor-Leste country team is planning to invest in urban water infrastructure interventions in the city of Dili.
+The Timor-Leste country team was planning to invest in urban water infrastructure interventions in the city of Dili.
 To support the country team, 3ie conducted a rapid evidence assessment of large-scale urban water infrastructure interventions, including chlorination of centralized water supply, expansion of drainage systems, and construction of an urban sewer system.
-This assessment will inform the cost-benefit analyses of the three interventions and was used to help refine the intervention designs.
+This assessment informed the cost-benefit analyses of the three interventions and was used to help refine the intervention designs.

 Evaluability assessment process review

-3ie, with the MCC economic analysis team and the M&E team, is conducting a review of MCC’s evaluation processes.
-This review will help MCC improve how they conduct evaluations.
+3ie, with the MCC economic analysis team and the M&E team, conducted a review of MCC’s evaluability process.
+This review aimed to help MCC improve how they assess.

 The Millennium Challenge Corporation has provided funding and support for this joint project.

-Note: The views expressed herein do not necessarily reflect those of the Millennium Challenge Corporation (MCC) nor that of the US Government.
+Note: The views expressed herein do not necessarily reflect those of the Millennium Challenge Corporation or the US Government